LacroixLaurent/G4Hunter/README.md

 * (shiny)

 The file size limit might need to be hardcoded.
 I have tried fasta file up to 5Mb and it seems to work.
-Above this, there is a upload limit error message
+Above this, there is an upload limit error message